opentechschool-zurich/cpp-co-learning/programming-principles-and-practice/13-graphics-classes/ale/00-image/README.md

 Todo:

 - [ ] add a free image
-- [ ] make the image to resize as the window gets resized
+- [x] make the image to resize as the window gets resized
-- [ ] show only a part of the image
+- [x] show only a part of the image
+- [ ] show two images in the waindow (do we need widgets?)
 - [ ] get cmake to copy the image from the sources into build